mkhan45/SIMple-Gravity/README.md

 The GUI uses `imgui-rs`; using it you can create new bodies, adjust existing bodies, or change variables like the timestep.

-Lua support is in progress; right now you can add bodies with an init.lua and the goal is to completely replace the .toml serialization with Lua.
+Serialization to .ron removed in favor of "serializing" to Lua.
+You can now write a simple Lua script to add bodies and for the basics syntax is practically a markup language.

 # compiling/running